 The Endangered Species Act (16 U.S.C.
 1531 et seq.) mandates that all federal agencies consider the potential effects of their actions on species listed as threatened or endangered.
 If the NPS determines that an action may adversely affect a federally listed species, consultation with the USFWS is required to ensure that the action will not jeopardize the species' continued existence or result in the destruction or adverse modification of critical habitat.
-No federally listed plant species occur in Valley Forge NHP, therefore, no consultation under Section 7 of the Endangered Species Act is required.
+No federally listed plant species occur in Valley Forge NHP; therefore, no consultation under Section 7 of the Endangered Species Act is required.

-The NPS Management Policies 2006 state that potential effects of agency actions will also be considered on state- or locally-listed species (NPS 2005a).
+The NPS Management Policies 2006 state that potential effects of agency actions will also be considered on state- or locally-listed species (NPS 2006c).
 The NPS is required to control access to important habitat for such species and to perpetuate the natural distribution and abundance of these species and the ecosystems upon which they depend.
-State-listed species of special concern occur in Valley Forge NHP and one of objectives of this plan/EIS is to protect and promote special status plant and animal species and their habitat.
-Therefore, an analysis of the potential impacts to state-listed plant species is included in this section.
+Although the NPS does not have a legal obligation to manage for statelisted species, it is required by the Organic Act to "conserve the scenery and the natural and historic objects and the wild life therein and to provide for the enjoyment of the same in such a manner and by such means as will leave them unimpaired for the enjoyment of future generations" (16 USC § 1).
+In addition, NPS Management Policies 4.4.2.2 state that "the National Park Service will...manage state and locally listed species in a manner similar to its treatment of federally listed species to the greatest extent possible" (NPS 2006c).
+State-listed species and other species of special concern occur in Valley Forge NHP and one of objectives of this plan/EIS is to protect and promote special status plant and animal species and their habitat.
+Therefore, an analysis of the potential impacts to special status plant species is included in this section.

-Based on correspondence with the Pennsylvania Natural Heritage Program, inventory of field and forest plant communities, and input from park staff, eight state-listed (endangered, threatened, or rare) plant species of special concern are known to occur in the park (see Table 8).
-Based on reviews of park information on the effects of deer on these species and additional available local information on plant resistance or palatability, five of the listed plants have been identified as being highly susceptible to deer browse - broadleaf ironweed, possumhaw viburnum, sundial lupine, toothcup, and netted chainfern.
-Listed plants with low susceptibility to deer browsing include bushy bluestem, Elliott's broomsedge, and sand blackberry.
+Based on correspondence with the Pennsylvania Natural Heritage Program, inventory of field and forest plant communities, and input from park staff, three state-listed (endangered, threatened, or rare) plant species and four species of special concern based on their determination as critically imperiled, imperiled, or vulnerable, are known to occur in the park (see Table 9).
+Based on reviews of park information on the effects of deer on these species and additional available local information on plant resistance or palatability, four of the listed plants have been identified as being highly susceptible to deer browse - broadleaf ironweed, possumhaw viburnum, toothcup, and netted chainfern.
+Plant species of special concern with low susceptibility to deer browsing include bushy bluestem, Elliott's broomsedge, and sand blackberry.

-Available information on the condition and composition of the vegetation in the park and state-listed plant species was compiled and analyzed in relation to the management actions.
+Available information on the condition and composition of the vegetation in the park and special status plant species was compiled and analyzed in relation to the management actions.
 The thresholds for the intensity of an impact are defined as follows: